poilet66/f20sc-cw2/contributing.md

 This will bring up the graphical user interface.

 ### Running the command line interface
 Simply invoke the same way but with flags.
-The program will automatcially determine which mode to run in
+The program will automatically determine which mode to run in

 ```
 python main.py -t 2a -f file.json